Billboard Music Awards 2020: See Who Won

-The Billboard Music Awards are taking place Wednesday with Kelly Clarkson as the host.
+The Billboard Music Awards took place Wednesday evening with Kelly Clarkson as the host.

-Despite not having an audience inside the Dolby Theater in Los Angeles, Clarkson still brought down the house with a firery rendition of 'Higher Love,' featuring Sheila E. and Pentatonix.
+Despite not having an audience inside the Dolby Theater in Los Angeles, Clarkson still brought dynamic energy to the stage.

-Numerous artists took the stage to perform throughout the night, including Alicia Keys, John Legend, Brandy and Luke Combs.

 Taylor Swift and Billie Eilish led with the most nominations.
-Eilish took home multiple awards including top female Artist.
+Eilish took home multiple awards including Top Female Artist.
+The most coveted award of the night, Top Artist, went to Post Malone.

+Numerous artists performed throughout the show, including John Legend, Alicia Keys Brandy, En Vogue, BTS and Luke Combs.

+It was also a big night for Garth Brooks, who received the Icon Award, which was presented by his good friend, Cher.
+Brooks performed a medley of his greatest hits that included "The Thunder Rolls," "The River," "Callin' Baton Rouge," "Standing Outside the Fire," "Dive Bar," "Friends in Low Places" and "The Dance."

 Top Artist